dmd-program/dmd-100-sp18/topics/systems_thinking.md

 ## Cradle to Cradle

 When thinking about a model to aid sustainable design, the term **Cradle to Cradle Design** was coined by German chemist Michael Braungart and U.S. architect William McDonough in their book, _Cradle to Cradle: Remaking the Way We Make Things._ Cradle to Cradle Design accounts for wellness, social, economic, and ecological systems in the design model when producing consumer products, infrastructure, and services.
-The Cradle to Cradle Design model is a shift in perspective on the traditional product lifecycle – known as Cradle to Grave; a model where products eventually ceases to be useful – and instead imagine how products can be made of biological or technical "nutrients" that are reused over and over.
+The Cradle to Cradle Design model is a shift in perspective on the traditional product lifecycle – known as Cradle to Grave, a model where products eventually cease to be useful – and instead imagine how products can be made of biological or technical "nutrients" that are reused over and over.
 As a proof of concept, their 2002 book was printed on special synthetic paper, intended to be an example of a technical nutrient.

 > This book is not a tree.
 > It is printed on synthetic "paper" and bound into a book format developed by innovative book packager Charles Melcher of Melcher Media.
 Unlike the paper which we are familiar, it does not use any wood pulp or cotton fiber but is made from plastic resins and inorganic fillers.
 This material is not only waterproof, extremely durable, and \(in many localities\) recyclable by conventional means; it is also a prototype for the book as a "technical nutrient," that is, as a product that can be broken down and circulated infinitely in industrial cycles–made and re-made as "paper" or other products.\[1\]

 ## The "S" word

-The [Designers Accord](http://designersaccord.org/) was a five year project that culminated in the development of guiding principles and methodologies for integrating sustainability into design and teaching.
+The [Designers Accord](http://designersaccord.org/) was a five-year project that culminated in the development of guiding principles and methodologies for integrating sustainability into design and teaching.
 This was done through design community engagement, networking, and by inspiring designers to share case studies, best practices, and ideas at hosted events.
-The guiding methodology included:
+The guiding methodology numbered items:

 1. Publicly declare participation in the Designers Accord.
 2. Initiate a dialogue about environmental and social impact and sustainable alternatives with each and every client.
 Rework client contracts to favor environmentally and socially responsible design and work processes.
 Provide strategic and material alternatives for sustainable design.